 - CPT code 92071: Fitting of contact lens for treatment of ocular surface disease.

 - Fundus photography and scanning ophthalmic computerized diagnostic imaging codes are generally mutually exclusive of one another.
-This means, to evaluate fundal disease, healthcare providers will either use one procedure/technique or the other.
-However, there are a limited number of clinical conditions where both techniques are considered medically reasonable or necessary on the same eye.
+This means to evaluate fungal disease, healthcare providers will either use one procedure/technique or the other.
+However, there are limited clinical conditions where both techniques are considered medically reasonable or necessary in the same eye.
 So, both the CPT codes may be reported appending modifier 59 or XU to CPT code 92250 in these situations.

 - Fundus photography (CPT code 92250)

 - Scanning ophthalmic computerized diagnostic imaging (e.g., CPT codes 92133, 92134).

 Challenges faced by medical billing of any healthcare practice directly impact the revenue cycle and reimbursements.
 Along with that, they also affect the growth of ophthalmology practice.
 Any medical billing and coding errors can lead to claims being denied or rejected, leading to lost payments and possible audits.
 Following are some of the tips and factors for improving medical billing for ophthalmology practices: